rx-angular/rx-angular/libs/cdk/coercing/docs/Readme.md

 **coerceAllFactory**

 The naming `coerceAll` relates to an operator that processes higher-order observables.
-The naming `factory` relates to the fact thatthis function helps to set up such a operator.
+The naming `factory` relates to the fact that this function helps to set up such a operator.

 To get a quick understanding of the difference of an first-order and higher-order observable we will take a look at the following graphic: